 Diversity is one of the University of Pittsburgh Katz Graduate School MBA program's greatest strengths.
 While a proven skill for business is a common thread, it is not uncommon to have a class composed of Certified Public Accountants (CPA), engineers, doctors, attorneys, entrepreneurs, and individuals poised to take over the family business.
 Katz MBA students build interdisciplinary skills by working with people from different backgrounds, and different ways of thinking.

 University of Pittsburgh Katz Graduate School applicants have substantial work experience and strong academic backgrounds.
 The ideal MBA candidate has focused career goals and has earned an undergraduate degree.
+No prerequisite courses are required in order to be eligible to apply.
 After being admitted into the One-Year MBA program, a student must fulfill the following requirements to graduate:

 *Students will work with advisors to select the optimal course schedule for the first semester of study.